lelepado01/lelepado01.github.io/pages/2D Engine 2: Event handling.md

 # 2D Engine: Event Handling

-5/10/21
+*5/10/21*

 ## Handling keypresses

-We'd like to be able to have a function for testing a key's state, similar to this:
+We'd like to have a function for testing a key's state, something similar to this:

 ```
 // returns true if key is pressed